 Recommended previous knowledge

-5 credits overlap with IN9495 – Advanced Topics in Artificial Intelligence for Intelligent Systems
+- 5 credits overlap with IN9495 – Advanced Topics in Artificial Intelligence for Intelligent Systems (continued).

-80 % attendance of workshop sessions (lectures, discussions etc) is required and the students must be active in discussions and give at least one lecture (about some part of the syllabus).
+80% attendance of workshop sessions (lectures, discussions etc) is required and the students must be active in discussions and give at least one paper summary presentation and one or more presentation(s) of their project.
 There are mandatory assignments/tasks that must be passed Mandatory assignments and other hand-ins at Department of Informatics

 Language of examination